This Can Happen

 - Charlie Mae and Murphy

 Posted on May 1, 2018, in Companion Weimaraner, Information and Education, Swimming Weimaraners, The Weimaraner, Weim Tales and tagged Swimming in cold water, Water and the Weimar, Water and the Weimaraner, Water friendly Weimaraner, Water Weimaraners, Water-loving Weims, Weimaraner water retrieves, Weims that love the water.
 Bookmark the permalink.
-Comments Off on This Can Happen.
+Leave a comment.